Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105.md

 ### ODYSSEY - X86J4105 doesn't power up

-Maker sure you use the 12V/2A power adapter provided in the bopx and check connection.
+Maker sure you use the 12V/2A power adapter provided in the box and check connection.

 ### Different status of Power button of ODYSSEY - X86J4105